matt-benton/mb-personal-nuxt/content/articles/_tips_for_writing_better_if_statements.md

 }
 ```

 This code does the exact same thing without using the `else` statement.
-The `toppingsCost` variable is set to 0 and it remains 0 unless the amount of toppings are more than two.
+The `toppingsCost` variable is set to 0 and it remains 0 unless the amount of toppings is more than two.
 Only if the amount of toppings is greater than 2 is the `toppingsCost` variable changed.

 ## <a href="#think-positive" id="think-positive">Think Positive</a>